Is It Illegal to Drive Without a Shirt? Public Indecency (2026)

 Common Myths About Driving Without a Shirt

 If you’ve heard that it’s illegal to drive barefoot, in flip-flops or with your interior lights on, you’re not alone.
 However, just like driving shirtless, these actions generally aren’t expressly illegal.
+Similarly, while not all states explicitly prohibit driving with a missing side mirror, it can still give police a legitimate reason to pull you over.
 Still, because of differences in local laws and customs, it doesn’t hurt to check your community’s laws before getting behind the wheel without a shirt.

 Contact ConsumerShield to Learn More